artitj/ACM-LSTK/README.md

 Accumetra is making available a revised version of the open source Lesion Sizing Toolkit, now called ACM-LSTK (stands for Accumetra Lesion Sizing Toolkit).
-The initial open source LSTK project was started and led by Rick Avila, with funding from the Office of Naval Research and the NIH National Library of Medicine, was made available to the open source medical imaging community as a module within the Insight Segmentation and Registration Toolkit (ITK).
+The initial open source LSTK project was started and led by Rick Avila, with funding from the Air Force Research Laboratory and the NIH National Library of Medicine, was made available to the open source medical imaging community as a module within the Insight Segmentation and Registration Toolkit (ITK).
 The original LSTK project was designed to be a flexible architecture for experimenting and implementing volumetric lesion sizing